 Settings for contrast (white levels) and brightness (black levels) are critical to the proper viewing of a picture on a video monitor or television.

+The Contrast/Picture adjustment procedure provides a box with four distinct shades of white in eight boxes surrounded by black.
 If the Contrast/Picture control is set too high, you can lose the distinction between the various white boxes and can result in a washed out image.
 The brightest white boxes will represent the highest video level in the feature.
-The goal here is to adjust your Contrast/Picture control on your television/monitor to a point where the large white area is bright but all four shades of white are still visible.
+The goal is to adjust your Contrast/Picture control on your television/monitor to a point where the large white area is bright but all four shades of white are still visible.